maykar/compact-custom-header/compact-custom-header/readme.md

 * The clock will only display if you have set an icon to be the clock in the config.

 * To use with panel view place this card inside a "container card" with the panel card (stack cards, layout-card, etc.), otherwise this card isn't "displayed" and won't load.
-When using panel view the card takes a second or two to appear in edit mode.

 * When changing config options, you may need to do a full browser refresh after to get everything to display properly ('ctrl + shift + R' in chrome).
 You may even need to clear your cache.